Sherman E. Browning, 91, of Macedonia passed away Friday morning May 8, 2020 at his home.

 For more information or to send online condolences please visit www.mortonjohnstonfuneralhome.com

-To send flowers to the family or plant a tree in memory of Sherman E Browning, please visit our floral store.
+To send flowers to Sherman's family, please visit our floral store.